feliixx/mgodatagen/README.md

 ### FromArray

-Pick an object from an array as value for the field.
+Picks an object from an array as value for the field.
 Currently, objects in the array have to be of the same type.
 By default, items are picked from the array in the order where they appear.